Skip to main content

 Youth Tour is the Trip of a Lifetime

 Youth Tour LogoEvery year CMEC sponsors delegates to the annual Youth Tour to Washington, D.C.
 The high school juniors represent our cooperative on a tour of the nation’s capital.
 They tour museums, visit America’s most cherished monuments, and meet their elected officials.
 During the entire trip, they are learning about electric cooperatives and their role in the community.
 If you are a high school junior, you may qualify to participate in the Youth Tour Program.
 For students to be eligible, they must attend school in the cooperative's coverage area.
 To be considered as a delegate, submit your application to the cooperative.
+This year's program will be June 15-21, 2025.

-Parent FAQ Rules & Guidelines 2022 Itinerary
+Parent FAQ Rules & Guidelines 2023 Itinerary

 Origins and History